Čakovice

 Čakovice (German Tschakowitz) is a municipal district (městská část) in Prague.
 It is located in the north-eastern part of the city.
-As of 2008, there were 8,644 inhabitants living in Čakovice.
+As of 2021, there were 11,984 inhabitants living in Čakovice.
 The municipal district consists of three cadastral areas (katastrální území): Čakovice, Miškovice and Třeboradice.

-The Čakovice cadastre has an area of 3.83 km2 and a population of 6,417 inhabitants.
+The Čakovice cadastre has an area of 3.83 km2 and a population of about 8,000 inhabitants.

 The first written record of Čakovice is from the 11th century.
 The town became part of Prague in 1968.

+Demographics

+Sport

+TJ Avia Čakovice are a football team that play at the Letňa Avia, off Ke Stadionu 705.
+In 1971, the Victoria Speedway Club Praha began racing motorcycle speedway at the venue, originally called Zizkov Prague before taking the name AMK Čakovice in the late 1970s.
+The venue also hosted a final round of the Czechoslovak Individual Championship eight times from 1973 to 1983.